PrefectHQ/prefect-background-task-examples/README.md

     my_background_task.delay("Slartibartfast")
 ```

-Run the file and watch the work get distributed across both task servers!
+Run the file and watch the work get distributed across both task workers!

 Step 8: Shut down the task servers with *control* + *c*.

-Alright, you're able to submit tasks to multiple Prefect task servers running in the background!
+Alright, you can submit tasks to multiple Prefect task workers running in the background!
 This is cool because we can observe these tasks executing in parallel and very quickly with web sockets - no polling required.

 </details>

-### Example 3: Create a basic FastAPI server that submits tasks to a Prefect task server
+### Example 3: Create a basic FastAPI server that triggers background tasks

 <details> <summary>Expand</summary>